openai/openai-python/README.md

 print(search)
 ```

-Please note that for the moment, the Microsoft Azure endpoints can only be used for completion and search operations.
+Please note that for the moment, the Microsoft Azure endpoints can only be used for completion, search and fine-tuning operations.

 ### Command-line interface